What is the noise limit at VIMC?

 Do you serve food at your events?

-No. However we will have complimentary coffee, bottled water, and some bottled beverages for all of our paying guests.
-You are strongly encouraged to bring you own food and drink, and you should be fully prepared to be hydrating throughout the day.
+No. You are strongly encouraged to bring you own food and drink, and you should be fully prepared to be hydrating throughout the day.
 Drink lots of water, and be sure to fuel with healthy snacks and food both in the morning and afternoon.

 Will you have a photographer at your events so that action shots can be purchased?